Mihail-kh/ad-watcher/README.md

 # Project Title

-Application for parsing from the site of ads
+Application for parsing data from the site of ads

 ## Table of Contents